marcominerva/KernelMemoryService/README.md

 > **Note**
 This isn't the only way to keep track of the conversation context.
 The Service uses an explicit approach to make it clear how the workflow should work.

-Two settings in [appsettings.json file](https://github.com/marcominerva/KernelMemoryService/blob/master/KernelMemoryService/appsettings.json) are used to limit the chat cache:
+Two settings in [appsettings.json file](https://github.com/marcominerva/KernelMemoryService/blob/master/KernelMemoryService/appsettings.json) are used to configure the cache:

 - _MessageLimit_: specifies how many messages for each conversation must be saved.
 When this limit is reached, oldest messages are automatically removed.
 - _MessageExpiration_: specifies the time interval used to maintain messages in cache, regardless their count.